-"Captain, TAO," says the Tactical Action Officer in Gunther's Combat Information Center, "We are receiving the first fire mission from Task Force White Falcon."
+'Captain TAO," spoke the Tactical Action Officer in GUNTHER's Combat Information

+Center, "We are receiving the first fire mission from Task Force White Falcon"

-Commander Peterson, captain of the decade-old arsenal ship, acknowledges this report by pushing a mike button next to his chair while viewing a large video plot in the middle of the ship's combat center.
-The plot displays a three-dimensional geographic representation of the battle area.
-Superimposed on its topographic, oceanographic, and weather data are hostile, friendly, and neutral force positions.
-Peterson believes the display gives the impression of reconnoitering a miniature Syria from a low-flying helicopter.
+Commander Peterson, captain of the decade-old arsenal ship, acknowledged this report by pushing a mike button next to his chair while viewing a large video plot in the middle of the ship's combat center.
+The plot displayed a three dimensional geographic representation of the battle area.
+Superimposed on its topography, oceanography, and weather data were hostile friendly, and neutral force positions.
+Peterson thought the display gave the impression of reconnoitering a miniature.
+Syria from a low flying helicopter.

-"Display the mission profile," orders Peterson to his watch team.
-In moments a small line originating from a tiny virtual Gunther appears on the video plot and draws itself through the three dimensional scene to terminate on what appears to be miniature missile launchers.
-The demonstration satisfies the captain.
-All his systems are functional and prepare for launch.
+"Display the mission profile," ordered Commander Peterson to his watch team.
+In moments a small line originating from a tiny virtual GUNTHER appeared on the video plot and drew itself through the three dimensional scene to terminate on what appeared to be miniature missile launchers.
+The demonstration satisfied the captain.
+All his systems were functional and prepared for launch.

-Within 5 minutes, 50 more fire missions are received and automatically processed by the arsenal ship's weapon systems.
-Minutes later the vertical launch hatches on Gunther open and the ship's deck explodes in light as missile after missile flies out of the cells.
-Hundreds of others follow from aircraft, submarines, and sister arsenal ships as their land forces ashore target and attack enemy positions.
-The counter offensive has commenced!
+Within five minutes, fifty more fire missions had been received and automatically processed by the arsenal ship's weapon systems.
+Minutes later the vertical launch hatches on GUNTHER opened and the ship's deck exploded in light as missile after missile flew out of the cells.
+Hundreds of others followed from aircraft, submarines, and sister arsenal ships as their land forces ashore targeted and attacked enemy positions.
+The counter offensive had commenced!

-Lieutenant Colonel Tinker commands Task Force White Falcon.
-After parachuting into Syria 20 hours before, he now leads his command in establishing their local information mesh, netting into the command network, and targeting enemy positions.
-In preparation for the offense, Tinker distributes White Falcon into sections to attack several targets simultaneously in their 10 x 10-mile operating area.
-He now watches the offense unfold on a miniature video display similar to Gunther's video plot.
+Lieutenant Colonel Tinker commanded Task Force White Falcon After parachuting into Syria twenty hours ago, he had led his command in establishing their local information mesh, netting into the command network, and targeting enemy positions.
+In preparation for the offense, Colonel Tinker had distributed White Falcon into sections to attack several targets simultaneously in their ten by ten mile operating area.
+He now watched the offense unfold on a miniature video display similar to GUNTHER's video plot

-Tinker could select between a theater display to view his supporting ships, aircraft, and fire support batteries, or an operational one that focused on his assigned area.
+Tinker could select between a theater display to view his supporting ships aircraft, and fire support batteries, or a operational one that focused on his assigned area.
 In the theater mode he could also order logistic support, or assess the progress of his fellow commanders in adjacent areas and assist them if necessary.
-As Gunther's missiles stream into his operating area to supplement White Falcon's own weapons, however, Tinker concentrates on his tactical display and prepares to adjust his fire plans as battle damage assessments are received.
-The initial reports are promising.
-Tinker estimates that it will be no more than 15 hours before White Falcon "owns" their operating area.
+As GUNTHER's missiles streamed into his operating area to supplement White Falcon's own weapons, however, Lieutenant Colonel Tinker concentrated on his tactical display and prepared to adjust his fire plans as battle damage assessments were received.
+The initial reports were promising.
+Tinker estimated at most 15 hours before White Falcon "owned" their operating area.

-Syrian and Iraqi generals do not have time to display, let alone evaluate, the hundreds of engagement reports received from the front and throughout their territory.
-They had expected strategic strikes, and several of their command centers are in receipt of them, but they search in vain for the focus of the ground offense.
-The Turks fire on their front lines while the Americans seem to be everywhere at once!
-Their armor units are attacked from the front, rear, and from above.
-Large portions of their territory are simply lost to them.
-Their own computer, radio, and TV waves are filled with American broadcasts-some modified to appear that their own government was calling for a general surrender!
-Within hours they lose the ability to communicate, attack, resupply, and defend themselves.
+Syrian and Iraq generals did not have time to display, let alone evaluate, the hundreds of engagement reports received from the front and throughout their territory.
+They had expected strategic strikes, and several of their command centers were in receipt of them, but they searched in vain for the focus of the ground offense.
+The Turks fired on their front lines, while the American's seemed to be everywhere at once!
+Their armor units were being attacked from the front, rear and from above Large portions of their territory were simply "lost" to them Their own computer, radio, and TV waves were being filled with American broadcasts-some modified to appear that their own government was calling for a general surrender!
+Within hours they had lost the ability to communicate, attack, resupply, and defend themselves